marcobergman/simpleBms/README.md

 Questions:
 * Measuring current.
 Since ADS1115 can only measure positive voltage drop over shunt resistor, question arises how to measure negative current.
 One option would be to elevate the voltage drop with a stable reference voltage, but that is still prone to drift.
 Hence this olution with two anti-parallel differential amplifiers feeding into two different ADC inputs.
 Any more bright ideas?
 * Contrary to drawings, [SSR relays](https://nl.aliexpress.com/item/32262347720.html) only have Normal Open 'contacts'.
 Idea is that if Wemos fouls up, you can pull it from its socket and then the relays will be 'Closed'.
+* BMS parameters can be set in the Wemos EEPROM.
+Current idea is to set those values in SignalK paths and let the Wemos compare it to its stored values, and replace those stored values if they are changed.
+Is there a better way of doing this?